communitiesuk/prototype-funding-application-system/docs/prototype-backlog.md

 - [x] Funding Delivery Designer: I can write some helpful short description of the Application type which the Applicant sees in the choices

+- [x] Compliance Reviewer: For each Application in the Dashboard I can see its Commitments on the line

 - [ ] Applicant: I can search for the right Form using the longform description provided by the Funding Delivery Designer

-- [ ] Compliance Reviewer: I see a breakdown of Applications by Fund (with commitments)

 - [x] Funding Delivery Designer: I can pick from 2 types of Criteria for each Fund; reflected in Funds JSON